KernFerm/Auto-Flush-DNS-exe/README.md

 ### Downloading the Executable

-1. Navigate to the [Releases](https://github.com/yourusername/AutoFlushDNS/releases) page of this repository.

-2. Find the latest release version and locate the `AutoFlushDNS.exe` file under the assets section.
+1. Click The Green Button Upper Right Hand Corner, Click Download Zip.

+2. Place The Zip File on Desktop.
+Extract Zip File.

+3. Find The `AutoFlushDNS.exe`

-3. Click on the `AutoFlushDNS.exe` file to download it to your computer.
+4. Click on the `AutoFlushDNS.exe` file to download it to your computer.

 ### Running the Executable